yjyuwisely/yjyuportfolio/README.md

 ## Focus Areas in AI

+<p align="justify"> My current focus areas include: </p>

+- Statistical modelling and inference
+- Data analysis and visualisation
+- Applied machine learning for structured data
+- Introductory applications of computer vision and predictive modelling

 <p align="justify">
 While I am currently exploring various domains within AI, my portfolio will showcase a range of projects that reflect my learning curve and contributions to different areas of AI.
 From potential ventures into Computer Vision to exploratory projects in other AI fields, this space will evolve as I solidify my research interests.
+Over time, this portfolio will expand to include more advanced machine learning and research-oriented work as my professional experience grows.
 </p>

 <!--